 10) Mutual Funds and Investment Solutions: these are financial services that help you invest your money in other things like bonds, stocks etc. at very little risks to you.
 I used the GTB Investment 1 at some point, I have also tried solutions from First Bank and Stanbic IBTC (Nigeria).
 There are different packages and the ones I have tried are the myPass and Medview scheme. you can look here for more details and select what suits you best.

-11. Use your smart Phone to document.
-I mean actually use it for the smart things its able to do.
+11. Use your smartphone to document.
+Its time to make your phone do the smart things it promises to do.
 Take pictures of your receipts.
 Download finance apps and apps that help you save.
 I use over 5 finance apps that do different things and I try as much as possible to document my purchases and take pictures of my receipts using these apps.
 Documenting your purchase ensures you are not broke by Mistake as you can see how your account balance is reducing and what is reducing it.
 I haven’t found an app I especially prefer but would do a review of the ones I have tried.

 12) Take advantage of Deals, group buying, coupons, and discounts.
 There’s almost no good that’s sold in retail that never goes on sale. why pay full price now when you can pay half later. search Dealdey and online stores regularly for deals.
-If you are a corper or Government worker, you have access to low-cost goods and services and can even pay in installments.
-However, you should be careful of installment payments as that can be a form of bondage if you buy the wrong product.
+If you are a youth corper or Government worker, you have access to low-cost goods and services and can even pay in instalments.
+However, you should be careful of instalment payments as you could be paying a high-interest rate and it could be a form of bondage if you buy the wrong product.